DrAchernar/Firebase-Panel-Example/README.md

 # Simple Php Firebase Panel with Auth0 Example for Your Apps that using Firebase DB*

- Created to update Cineworld23 mobile apps' firebase DB.
+ Created to update cinema mobile apps' firebase DB.
  Used auth0 from > https://auth0.com
  Used php-firebase sdk from > https://github.com/kreait/firebase-php